Soil Amendment

 The research team is investigating the optimal combination of fertilizers and coal char for plant growth and crop yield at UW’s Laramie Research and Extension Center (LREC) field, Laramie, WY.

-What is Bio Char?
+What Is Bio Char?

 BioChar is produced from a pyrolysis of wide variety of biomass feedstocks, including wood and plant matter, food and agricultural waste products, and manure.
 The use of biochar is an industry standard practice in the agricultural sector to enhance crop yields & soil health.
 The concept of using biochar as a soil amendment was originated in Amazonian terra preta soils that are more fertile than the surrounding untreated soil.

-What is Bio Char?
+What is Coal Char?

 Pyrolyzed coal or coal char is a product of the fast pyrolysis process that involves rapidly subjecting coal to extremely high temperatures for very short period of time, in an inert or hydrogen rich environment.
 While liquids are produced, control of the process also produces ultra-high purity coal char that is highly porous and completely safe for the environment.